-Brigham Young University is a private university located in Provo, Utah, that is sponsored by the Church of Jesus Christ of Latter-Day Saints.
-It was founded in 1875 and offers a wide variety of academic programs, including 190 different majors, 110 minors, 98 master’s programs, and 30 doctoral programs.
+Brigham Young University is a private university located in Provo, Utah that is sponsored by the Church of Jesus Christ of Latter-Day Saints.
+It was founded in 1875 and offers a wide variety of academic programs, including undergraduate, graduate, and doctoral.

 BYU is known for several things.
 Most of its students are members of the LDS church and follow an honor code that includes standards related to dress and grooming, academic honesty, and drugs and alcohol.
 It is consistently ranked as the best college in the nation for being worth the cost.
 Also, in part because of the LDS church’s heavy emphasis on missionary service, BYU is often ranked among the top universities for foreign language degrees.

 BYU Facts & Figures (2023)

 Demographics + Ethnicity

 - Married: 23%

 - Top 3 Nations Represented: Canada, Mexico, South Korea